joaohenggeler/web-cache-exporter/readme_body.txt

 * Description: Replaces the "Location On Cache" and "Location In Output" CSV columns with the absolute paths on disk.

-The -show-full-paths option does nothing if -files-only is also used.
+Does nothing if -files-only is also used.

 For example:
 > WCE.exe -show-full-paths -export-option